icassina/random-repo/README.md

 ##### Fuzzy Search

-If the text entered in the search box does not match anything known by the client (i.e. it is mispelled), the reuquest will be slightly different.
+If the text entered in the search box does not match anything known by the client (i.e. it is mispelled), the request will be slightly different.
 Let's say we mispelled Netherlands as 'neitherlamd'

 ```